 This program with rangers and traditional owners runs in the dry season months from April to September.

 There’s a whole range of activities here.
 You can learn traditional weaving and painting with Aboriginal artists, explore wildlife habitats all while rangers point out significant plants to both the ecosystem and the traditional owners.
-You can also see rock art and ancient Indigenous campsites.
+You can also see rock art and ancient Aboriginal campsites.